th2-net/th2-docs/content/common/infrastructure/infra-components/_index.md

 Configure the infra-components at initialization using their corresponding config files.

-A short configuration and a full configuration is provided below.
+A short configuration and a full configuration are provided below.

 ### th2-infra configuration